How to Become an EMS Volunteer: Duties, Responsibilities, Requirements, Certifications, and Salary

 For the most part, a volunteer EMT provides the exact same services that a paid EMT provides.
 They’re just not paid.

 There can be a few other differences, as well.

 Paid EMTs are often employed in large cities, whereas volunteer EMTs usually work in rural areas—though there may also be volunteer EMT opportunities in cities as well.
 As a result, some volunteer EMTs may see a lower volume of calls in a typical shift than paid EMTs.

 One paid EMT explained that he averaged 15 calls in a 12-hour shift while working in a larger city, but only made 4 or 5 calls (per 12-hour shift) while working in a rural community.

-Another important difference is that EMS volunteers often have more flexibility on when it comes to their work schedules.
-In some EMS agencies, volunteer EMTs (and volunteer paramedics) are on call, and are not required to be located at a fire, ambulance, or EMS station for extended shifts.
+Another important difference is that EMS volunteers often have more flexibility when it comes to their work schedules.
+In some EMS agencies, volunteer EMTs (and volunteer paramedics) are on call, and they are not required to be located at a fire, ambulance, or EMS station for extended shifts.